nicholas-fong/SRTM-GeoTIFF/compare.md

 * HGT files without embedded metadata is subject to other HGT files with identical file name corrupting the results.
 This could happen if the filename is accidentially changed.
+* Tiles without 1 pixel overlap, file name selection algorithm needs to be different than those with 1 pixel overlap to avoid out of bound indices.
+[This algorithm](/library/tilename.py) only works for tiles with 1 pixel overlap.